romgrk/barbar.nvim/README.md

   -- Enable/disable animations
   animation = true,

+  -- Automatically hide the tabline when there are this many buffers left.
-  -- Enable/disable auto-hiding the tab bar when there is a single buffer auto_hide = false,
+  -- Set to any value >=0 to enable. auto_hide = false,

   -- Enable/disable current/total tabpages indicator (top right corner)